gurjotsandher/python-movie-ai-recommender/README.md

 ## Additional Information

-CineSeek is a movie recommendation system with a user-friendly web interface built using HTML, CSS, and JavaScript.
+CineSeek is a system with a user-friendly web interface built using web technology.

 ### Features
 - **Search Suggestions**: Users can search for movies by typing partial or full movie names.